 Best Offenses In NBA History

-Some of the greats came out of the 1990’s, and of course Michael Jordan sent a lot of them home in the playoffs.
-The Utah Jazz were one of the top overall teams, but fell short most seasons.
+Some of the greats came out of the 1990s, and of course, Michael Jordan sent a lot of them home in the playoffs.
+The Utah Jazz was one of the top overall teams but fell short most seasons.
 John Stockton and Karl Malone were one of the best duos in the game.
 Stockton will go down as one of the best assist men of all-time, but Malone was also a force.
-Of course the Bulls during that historic 1995-96 season dominated, with an offensive rating of 115.
+Of course, the Bulls during that historic 1995-96 season dominated, with an offensive rating of 115.
 They also won 72 games that year.
-Jordan averaged 30 points per game that season, and shot 43% from three, and 49% from the field.
+Jordan averaged 30 points per game that season and shot 43% from three, and 49% from the field.
 Scottie Pippen also chipped in alongside a few other notable names.
 That 1987-88 Boston Celtics team with Larry Bird and Kevin McHale dominating is also one of the top offenses of that era.

 NBA Team Ranking Question & Answer

 Who Has The Best Offense In The NBA 2019?